Business Litigation Claims Attorneys

 Sometimes in business loans, the contracts can contain hundreds of pages of fine print that can be virtually unintelligible and may potentially go unrecognized by the borrower.

 Financial institutions often have deep pockets that enable them to hire large corporate defense law firms.
-As a result, it can be difficult to identify a plaintiff’s law firm in North Carolina with the financial resources to litigate against these well-funded lender defense attorneys.
+As a result, it can be difficult to identify a plaintiff’s law firm with the financial resources to litigate against these well-funded lender defense attorneys.

-We have recovered in excess of $700 million for more than 30,000 clients in North Carolina since 1997**.
-Plus, in one of our proudest moments, we helped lead a team of law firms in obtaining a historic $1.25 billion** settlement for 18,400 claimants who were discriminated against by the United States government.
+In one of our proudest moments, we helped lead a team of law firms in obtaining a historic $1.25 billion3 settlement for 18,400 claimants who were discriminated against by the United States government.

 Examples of commercial defamation are many, but some of the more wide-spread include: